58% Say It’s Possible To End U.S. Dependence on Foreign Oil

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The survey of 1,000 Likely Voters was conducted on February 22-23, 2014 by Rasmussen Reports.
+The national survey of 1,000 Likely Voters was conducted on May 25-26, 2014 by Rasmussen Reports.
 The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.